-- Education—provide education to the general public, expectant parents, midwives and student midwives, and/or policy makers regarding the midwifery model of care.
+Public education initiatives provide education to the general public, expectant parents, midwives, student midwives, and/or policy makers regarding the midwifery model of care.

-- Policy—impact policy regarding maternal and child healthcare and/or women’s health that favors using the midwifery model of care and midwives as care providers.
+Advocacy (formerly public policy) impacts legislative and policy issues regarding maternal and child health care and/or women’s health that favors using the midwifery model of care and midwives as care providers.